elisabethkoert/FEATHER/docs/User-Guide/FAQ.md

 This page collects error messages and unexpected behavior you may run into while using FEATHER, with plain-language explanations of what's going on and what to do about it.
 If you don't find your issue here, ask a labmate or your toolbox maintainer — and consider adding it to this page afterwards so the next person doesn't have to ask.

-For setup-specific problems (paths, MATLAB toolboxes, Git), see [[Getting Started – Installation & Toolbox Setup|User-Guide-Getting-Started]] and [[Getting Started with Git|User-Guide-Git-Basics]] first.
+For setup-specific problems (paths, MATLAB toolboxes, Git), see [Getting Started – Installation & Toolbox Setup](./Getting-Started.md) and [Getting Started with Git](./Git-Basics.md) first.

 ---